This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 Return to top

-Top eleven mega trends
+Top eleven Mega Trends

 (Megatrends.
 Global trends, over the next 10-20 years, that will define the future)